AlexandraLiudomir/Wkipedia_crawler/README.md

 - categories names
 - path to resulting files
 -resulting CSV-file name.
 Sorry for not handling any exceptions.
-And for uploading trash like out/production/classes (when I realised how it should be done it was too late already and now I am afraid to break all the project).
+And for maybe uploading some extra files.
 P.S.
-I promise to watch git tutorials not to do so again.
+I promise to watch git tutorials and realise what else should not be stored in repository.